There’s a lot of information about strength training for MMA right now, but very little in the way of Strength Training for Muay Thai out there.

 I recommend you thoroughly read my How to Calculate Calories for Weight Loss to find out How to Calorie Count and How to Calculate Your Macros for information about putting together a proper nutrition plan that meets your goals (gaining strength/size, losing fat, getting ripped, etc).

-I will say though, you need to keep your protein levels high.
+I will say though; you need to keep your protein levels high (see our guide to protein supplements).
 I suggest around 1.5 grams of protein PER lb of bodyweight.
 This is a bit on the higher end of what’s needed perhaps, but it’s enough to cover all bases just in case.
 If you don’t get enough protein in, you won’t see the strength improvements you would otherwise see.
 Get your protein from natural sources if you can, but if you need to do a number of protein shakes per day to reach it, then do it.

 At the macro level, you have a couple options when it comes to eating.
 These will affect your strength gain AND your muscle/fat gain: